-Vet bills, home repairs, medical issues, job loss, vehicle maintenance — these are just a few of the reasons we save money.
-To provide security, to protect ourselves from the unknown.
+Vet bills, home repairs, medical issues, job loss and vehicle maintenance; these are just a few of the reasons to set savings goals, to provide security, and to protect from the unknown.

 How to Set Savings Goals (and Actually Achieve Them)

-Whatever method helps me achieve my goals with the least amount of effort is the one for me.
-If you can relate, then follow the steps below to set and achieve your own personal savings goals.
+First of all, it’s important to note that there is no one right way to save money.
+But there is a path of least resistance: the method that helps achieve a monetary goal with the least amount of effort.
+If you can relate, then follow the steps below to set and achieve personal savings goals.

-But riddle me this: how do you know what amount to save without getting into the nitty-gritty of your finances?
+How can you know what amount to save without getting into the nitty-gritty of your finances?
+You can’t.

-If you want to reach your savings goals (and in record time), then you need a budget.
-Making a plan for your money and tracking your progress will show you exactly how much money you have and where it’s going.
+To reach a savings goal (and in record time), make a budget.
+Having a plan for your money and tracking its progress will show you exactly how much money you have and where it’s going.

-It will also help you pinpoint areas where you could save, thereby helping you reach your savings goals even faster.
+It will also help to pinpoint areas where it would be possible to save money, thereby helping to reach savings goals even faster.

-Here’s an example budget that’s easy to follow:
+Here is an example budget that is easy to follow:

-You don’t need a complicated system for your budget, but you do need to be proactive.
-In other words, looking at your past expenses is important, but always plan for the month ahead.
-Write down your monthly income, expenses, and which expenses will be paid from which paycheck.
+Budgets don’t require a complicated system, but it’s important to be proactive.
+In other words, while it’s a good idea to look at past expenses, always plan for the month ahead.
+Write down monthly income, expenses, and which expenses will be paid from which paycheck.

 “I want to save money” is not a goal.

-Since then, I’ve used two different methods to create boundaries around my savings:
+Use one of these methods to create boundaries around savings: